OldMensch/auto_accountant/DEV NOTES.md

 		- transactions here same as under grandledger: same metrics shown
 	- requires calculating a lot more wallet-specific metrics like total USD value, asset balances, etc.

-* THE GRID: Fancier GRID functionality ideas:
-	- Alternating gray/darker gray for rows of the table to improve readability

-* NEW VIEW: ERROR LOG
+* NEW VIEW: ERRORS/WARNINGS LOG
 	- all printed program messages are saved to a log, which can be displayed.
-	-

-* TABS
+* "BROWSER TABS" FOR VIEW SELECTION
-	- For selecting different views, the user can simply click on tabs at the top of the screen like browser tabs
+	- For selecting different views, the user can simply click on tabs at the top of the screen like in a browser
 	- Will not include asset_ledger view and wallet_ledger view

+* THE GRID: Fancier GRID functionality ideas:
+	- Alternating lighter/darker gray for rows of the table to improve readability

+* GRAPHS
+	- Create informative graphs which show chronological data displayed daily/monthly/annually, for individual cryptos or the whole portfolio
+		- shows total holdings over time
+		- shows

 ### User-Friendliness